OmarKhaled10/Vodafone-Assessment/README.md

   3) Run the XML file and you will get the status for the 3 scenarios.

 - Extent Report:
-  The report is automatically generated and also could be found under API Automatio Assessment directory.
+  The report is automatically generated and also could be found under API Automation Assessment directory.

 - Video Link:
 https://drive.google.com/drive/folders/1SPAs0w0Q1oZAs2tNwsqxQb-0inT0D0FK?usp=sharing